 Students must commence their research project by 1st April 2023 and their Doctoral enrolment by 1st July 2023.
 A limited number of projects without a proposed student will be considered but a student must be secured and ready to start by April 1st 2023 to retain the funding.

 - Qualify for admission to the PhD at UC.
 In cases where a potential student demonstrates particular promise but does not yet meet the research experience requirement of the PhD (and by prior negotiation with the Dean of Postgraduate Research), accelerated admission to the PhD may be approved;

-- Have completed their most recent study at UC, prior to April 2022;
+- Have completed their most recent study (within 5 years) at a New Zealand university, prior to April 2023;

 - Exhibit a minimum GPA of 7 in the last two years of study;

 - Not be enrolled in a course during the project period, unless prior approval has been obtained from the Dean of Postgraduate Research.